-1.4 Through partnership with the RI Department of Health ensure that all children who are subjects of substantiated CPS investigations have been referred to Home Visiting Programs while increasing follow through with these services; DCYF will present the services in a clear and supportive manner; DOH staff will increase Number of families referred to each MDT Number of families referred to FCCP from these communities In October 2018 a manual tracking system was developed between RI DCYF and RIDOH tracking children age 0-3 who had and indicated maltreatment.
-The RI DCYF and RIDOH workgroup meets bimonthly to review the data and most monthly with RI DCYF and Referrals from the communities with MDTs will increase by 10% in 2020 in each community A manual tracking system was implemented in October 2018.
+Benchmark Measure of Progress Target Year Completion Progress in 2022 1.4 Through partnership with the RI Department of Health ensure that all children who are subjects of substantiated CPS investigations have been referred to Home Visiting Programs while increasing follow through with these services; DCYF will present the services in a clear and supportive manner; DOH staff will increase engagement efforts.
+In October 2018 a manual tracking system was developed between RI DCYF and RIDOH tracking children age 0-3 who had and indicated maltreatment.
+The RI DCYF and RIDOH workgroup meets monthly to review the data and meet month with RI DCYF and RIDOH Directors to review the data.
+The data reviewed includes the percent of children indicated and referred to RI DCYF and RIDOH programs, who received contacts by the respective programs, the percent whose family closed and did not receive a program contact within 60 days.
+A manual tracking system was implemented in October 2018.
 Please see data brief in appendix for ongoing monitoring results A manual tracking system has continued since October 2018.
-DCYF will be implementing the integrated electronic referral and data tracking system that will make the existing manual system more automated.
-The system will engagement efforts. meet monthly with RI DCYF and RIDOH Directors to review the data.
-The data reviewed includes the percent of children indicated and referred to RI DCYF and RIDOH programs, who received contacts by the respective programs, the percent whose family closed and did not receive a program contact within 30 days. go live June 7 th , 2021.
+The single data system was launched June 7 th , 2021 and data analysis for the cohorts with the new system is in development.
 Please see data brief in appendix for ongoing monitoring results for CY 2020.
-1.5 The Department will follow up on reports received by the CPS Hot Line involving pregnant mothers whose unborn children are at risk for removal by providing outreach to those mothers as well as reporters to offer prevention services, including but not limited to home visiting, prenatal care and behavioral health services, accessible during pregnancy to reduce the risk of DCYF involvement, and increase the rate of healthy births.
-Among the Hospital Alerts in a 6 month period decrease removals by 5% 25% of mothers who were subjects of a Hospital Alerts received preventative services prior to delivery By 12/31/2020 the number of children born who were the subjects of pregnancy alerts, those remaining at home will increase by 10% Of the mothers offered services as the result of pregnancy alerts, by 12/31/20 Ongoing: the SUD Liaison refers pregnant women to services.
-In the past year Direct contacts = 105 • 80% White • 10% Hispanic • <1% Black • <1% Asian
+1.5 The Department will follow up on reports received by the CPS Hot Line involving pregnant mothers whose unborn children are at risk for removal by providing outreach to those mothers as well as reporters to offer prevention services, including but not limited to home visiting, prenatal care and behavioral health services, Among the Hospital Alerts in a 6 month period decrease removals by 5% By 12/31/2020 the number of children born who were the subjects of pregnancy alerts, those remaining at Ongoing: the SUD Liaison refers pregnant women to services.
+In the past year: Total SUD Alerts Outreach for the period April 1, 2021 to March 31, 2022 = 46 Total Prenatal Outreach Engaged= 26 (57%)